-SOURCE: Monroe County Department of Parks and City of Rochester Dept. of Recreation & Youth Services
+SOURCE: Monroe County Department of Parks, City of Rochester Dept. of Recreation & Youth Services, and City of Rochester Municipal Parking

 Sailboats

 Sailing is a popular activity in the HMA.
 Approximately 50 percent of the boat slips in the harbor are owned or leased to sailors.
 Of the sailboats that use the harbor, many are equipped with trolling motors to facilitate entry and egress from their respective marinas/launches.